aganezov/fga/docs/readme.md

                             full file name with gene ids to be filtered out during filtration
-      --tandem-filtration   substitutes every tandem duplication of gene ids, with just one copy.
+      --tandem-filtration   substitutes every tandem duplication of gene ids, with just one copy
-      --sorted              sorts all coding exons, that survived filtration, on respective fragments
+      --sorted              sorts all gene ids, that survived filtration, on respective fragments
-      -m, --median          rewrites each gene ids coordinates with median of median among all same gene ids coordinates -c, --continuous      filters out all coding exons, that, if being sorted by bp coordinates, don't form a contiguous sequence
+      -m, --median          rewrites each gene ids coordinates with median of median among all same gene ids coordinates -c, --continuous      filters out all gene ids, that, if being sorted by bp coordinates, don't form a contiguous sequence

 the script expect a full path to gff formatted file, or standard input.